DFPercush/PhysicalQuantity/README.txt

 It also auto generates code for literals like 1_km.
 If you plan on disabling these features, you may not need to do this, in which case, proceed onward...

+	Arduino IDE:
+		- You will need a command line / shell environment with 'make'.
+			(You can still develop with the IDE, but you will need to use 'make' to build this library, because it self-generates certain code during the build process.)
+			If you don't know what this is, download Cygwin.
+		- In this project's directory, type 'make arduino'
+		- Create a folder for the library in your arduino project under libraries/
+		- Copy the contents of arduino/ to a the new library folder
+		- (recommended) Change the compiler options to use C++14
+			- Find the folder/directory where you installed the arduino software
+			- Open arduino-1.x.x\hardware\arduino\avr\platform.txt
+			- On the line that begins with 'compiler.cpp.flags', change or add -std=gnu++11  ===>  -std=gnu++14
+		- #include "PhysicalQuantity.h" and start coding!
+		  (Note the use of quotes rather than brackets < > )

 	If you make changes to any config files for your specific system, and you think you might be creating new commits and pull requests in git,